japila-books/apache-spark-internals/docs/rpc/spark-rpc-netty.md

 = Netty-based RpcEnv

-Netty-based RPC Environment is created by `NettyRpcEnvFactory` when xref:rpc:index.adoc#settings[spark.rpc] is `netty` or `org.apache.spark.rpc.netty.NettyRpcEnvFactory`.
+Netty-based RPC Environment is created by `NettyRpcEnvFactory` when rpc:index.md#settings[spark.rpc] is `netty` or `org.apache.spark.rpc.netty.NettyRpcEnvFactory`.

-NettyRpcEnv is only started on link:spark-driver.adoc[the driver].
+NettyRpcEnv is only started on spark-driver.md[the driver].
 See <<client-mode, Client Mode>>.

 The default port to listen to is `7077`.